maicher/maicher.github.io/_posts/2016-08-03-how-to-design-a-solid-database-for-rails-application.md

 Since above methods are available in whole application, it's crazy to assume, that nobody ever will use them!

 - Because developer can write to database tables by using raw SQL queries, or even log into psql console to run some updates or inserts.
-- Because they always takes few steps to perform, so they are exposed to race conditions in concurrently running code (read _Concurrency and integrity_ section in [documentation](http://apidock.com/rails/v4.2.1/ActiveRecord/Validations/ClassMethods/validates_uniqueness_of))
+- Because they always takes few steps to perform, so they are exposed to race conditions in concurrently running code (read _Concurrency and integrity_ section in [Rails documentation](http://apidock.com/rails/v4.2.1/ActiveRecord/Validations/ClassMethods/validates_uniqueness_of))

 ### Data integrity